denizzzka/mc2d/README.md

 Note that it is still need to specify target architecture because C variables sizes depend on it.

-Great, now if everything went well you will obtain `binding_module.d` module!
+Great, now, if everything went well, you will obtain `binding_module.d` module!

 * Caveat